 Malcolm Pirnie engineers conducted pilot testing of two denitrification filter technologies to achieve total nitrogen effluent limits and removal of effluent total suspended solids to ensure low effluent phosphorus concentrations.
 The tests were conducted in side-by-side conditions under various flows and loads, testing performance at average and peak conditions and influent phosphorus concentrations.
-TETRA Denite, a deepbed denitrification filter technology from Severn Trent Services, was chosen to replace the WPCP’s existing filters.
+TETRA Denite, a deepbed denitrification filter technology from De Nora Water Technologies, was chosen to replace the WPCP’s existing filters.

 The TETRA filtration system is a fixed-film biological denitrification process that also serves as a deep bed filtration system capable of removing oxidized nitrogen (NOx-N), total phosphorous (TP) and suspended solids (SS) to meet a high standard of effluent discharge.
 TETRA Denite is a single treatment solution, which addresses multiple wastewater treatment plant process needs by offering an economical, small footprint and virtually maintenance-free operation.

 Fundamental to the TETRA Denite process is the specially sized and shaped granular media used in the fixed-film biological filters.
 The high solids loading capacity of the media is ideal for retaining biological solids produced by the denitrification process, and the powerful backwash of the Denite filter system removes these solids periodically.
 The surface area of the 2 to 3 mm-diameter sand particles is very large, providing 650 m2/m3 contact between the wastewater supply and the biomass.
 The media allows for heavy capture of solids—at least one lb of solids per sq ft of filter surface area before backwashing is required.